CDCgov/MIRA-NF/docs/usage.md

 - `test`
   - A profile with a complete configuration for automated testing
   - Includes links to test data so needs no other parameters
-- `docker`
-  - A generic configuration profile to be used with [Docker](https://docker.com/)
 - `singularity`
-  - A generic configuration profile to be used with [Singularity](https://sylabs.io/docs/)
-- `podman`
-  - A generic configuration profile to be used with [Podman](https://podman.io/)
-- `shifter`
-  - A generic configuration profile to be used with [Shifter](https://nersc.gitlab.io/development/shifter/how-to-use/)
+  - A generic configuration profile to be used with [Singularity](https://sylabs.io/docs/).
+The singularirty profile has to be used for this pipeline to work
-- `charliecloud`
+- `hpc`
-  - A generic configuration profile to be used with [Charliecloud](https://hpc.github.io/charliecloud/)
+  - A configuration profile that enables the pipeline to be executed on an HPC with a SGE.
-- `apptainer`
+- `local`
-  - A generic configuration profile to be used with [Apptainer](https://apptainer.org/)
+  - A configuration profile that enables the pipeline to run smoothly on a local machine.
-- `conda`
-  - A generic configuration profile to be used with [Conda](https://conda.io/docs/).
-Please only use Conda as a last resort i.e. when it's not possible to run the pipeline with Docker, Singularity, Podman, Shifter, Charliecloud, or Apptainer.

 ### `-resume`